edwall201/Nepal-Earthquake-Damage-prediction/README.md

    ```

 2. Robustness Analysis
-   2.1 Geograhic Analysis
+   2.1 Structural & Geographic Analysis

-    --TBD--
+   - **Structural Robustness (`robustness_structure.py`)**:
+     Performs subgroup analyses on the held-out test set to ensure the model performs reliably across different physical building characteristics.
+It evaluates weighted F1 and severe damage recall across **Foundation Types** and **Superstructure Material Tiers** (Traditional, Mixed/Transitional, Modern).
+Outputs `foundation_combined.png` and `material_combined.png`.
+     ```bash
+     python robustness_structure.py
+     ```
+   - **Geographic Robustness**:
+     Analyzes predictive performance (e.g., ARI, NMI, and Accuracy) across various geographic regions (`geo_level_1_id`) to ensure the model generalizes well spatially and isn't overfitted to specific subsets. _(Note: Geographic evaluation is also integrated into the semi-supervised learning pipeline)._

    2.2 Semi-Supervised Learning & SHAP and PCA(`semi_supervised_learning.py`):
    Evaluates model sensitivity to labeled data volume, performs geographic robustness checks, and runs interpretability analyses using SHAP and PCA.
    Outputs learning curves, PCA plots, and SHAP summaries to the `report/` directory.

    ```bash
    python semi_supervised_learning.py
    ```

    ## 3. Application

 #### SHAP Analysis

 - Extracts the best trained model and scaler from the pipeline
 - Computes SHAP values based on the trained XGBoost model
 - Separates SHAP values by class and computes global SHAP values by averaging across samples
 - Constructs transformed versions of geographic variables (geo_level_1_id, geo_level_2_id, geo_level_3_id) by replacing each category with the mean observed damage level within that category (using training data)
 - Applies the same mapping to the test data and fills unseen categories with the global mean
 - Uses the transformed variables for interpretation and feature effect analysis

 #### GAM

 - Reloads and preprocesses the dataset (merge, drop identifiers, relabel target)
 - Splits data into training and testing sets with stratification
 - Constructs binary target variables: Y ≥ 2, Y ≥ 3
 - Applies one-hot encoding to all features
 - Identifies feature types: one-hot encoded variables are treated as linear terms; continuous variables are modeled using spline terms
 - Automatically builds GAM term structure based on feature types
 - Fits two Logistic GAM models separately for: Y ≥ 2, Y ≥ 3 (the final report uses Y ≥ 2)
 - Samples a subset of the training data for computational efficiency
 - Selects top features for visualization (based on global SHAP in the previous section)
 - Computes partial dependence for selected features
 - Plots marginal effects of each feature across its value range
   ```bash
   application.ipynb
   ```